-22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)
+22 Las Vegas Hotels Without Resort Fees in 2024 (Complete List)

 The best Las Vegas hotels without resort fees include Four Queens, Desert Rose, Las Vegas Marriott, and Wyndham Grand Desert.
-An added benefit of no resort fee hotels in Vegas is that many of them don’t charge additional fees for parking either, saving you even more money.
+An added benefit of hotels without this “amenity fee” in Vegas is that many of them don’t charge additional fees for parking either, saving you even more money.

-In this article, I will provide you with a complete list of 22 Las Vegas hotels that don’t charge a resort fee, provide a map showing where these hotels are located, tell you about the four best no resort fee hotels in Vegas, highlight three resort fee free properties on the Strip, and discuss the potential downsides to choosing a Las Vegas hotel without a resort fee.
+In this article, I will provide you with a complete list of 22 Vegas hotels that don’t charge a resort fee, provide a map showing where these hotels are located, tell you about the four best no resort fee hotels in Vegas, highlight three properties on the Strip without resort fees, and discuss the potential downsides to choosing a hotel without resort fees in Vegas.

 What is a Las Vegas Resort Fee?

-A Las Vegas resort fee is an additional daily charge added to a hotel’s room rate and covers access to amenities such as the fitness center, swimming pool, wireless internet, and local calls.
+A Las Vegas resort fee is an additional nightly charge added to a hotel’s stated room rate and generally covers access to amenities such as the fitness center, swimming pool, wireless internet, and local calls.
+In Las Vegas, these fees run an average of around $40 per night.

-The resort fee (aka “amenity fee”) is charged regardless of whether a guest uses any of these amenities or not.
+The ‘amenity fee” is charged regardless of whether a guest uses any of these extras or not.
 Resort fees in Sin City are a tricky way to reduce a hotel’s advertised nightly room rate to make it look better than it really is.

 For example, a Vegas traveler may find a deal for a $100 dollar-a-night room at Caesars Palace.
-If they plan to stay for four nights, they would expect their total bill upon check out to be $400 plus tax, which they find perfectly acceptable.
+If they plan to stay for four nights, they would expect their total bill upon check out to be $400 plus tax, which may be perfectly acceptable.

-Unfortunately, the advertised room rate does not include the daily resort fee at Caesars Palace of $45.95, which adds $183.80 to the total and now brings the bill to $583.80 plus tax (Note: resort fees are also subject to tax.)
+Unfortunately, the advertised room rate does not include the daily resort fee at Caesars Palace of $45.95, which adds $183.80 to the total and now brings the bill to $583.80 plus tax (Note: These extra fees are also subject to tax.)

-Vegas didn’t invent resort fees, but the majority of resorts and hotels on the Strip charge them.
-As a Vegas visitor, you will either need to take resort fees into account when budgeting for your trip or choose to stay at one of the Las Vegas hotels that doesn’t charge a resort fee.
+Vegas didn’t invent resort fees, but most resorts and hotels on the Strip charge them.
+As a Vegas visitor, you will need to consider these fees when budgeting for your trip or choose to stay at one of the top Vegas hotels without a resort fee.

-Las Vegas Hotels Without Resort Fees (Complete List)
+Las Vegas Hotels Without Resort Fees (Full List)

-If the idea of paying an extra daily amenity fee rubs you the wrong way, then you will find this list of Vegas hotels without resort fees I created below very useful.
+If the idea of paying an extra daily amenity fee rubs you the wrong way, then you will find this list of hotels in Vegas with no resort fees below very useful.

 ---|---|---|---|